My unbiased and comprehensive take on retirement planning. Part II.

 Using trailing stops will ensure the markets, not impatience, dictate your exit points.
 Plus, it's an automatic way to cut your losses early, and let your winners ride.
 You will never take an unacceptable loss.
 And you won't incur excessive trading fees, either.”

 I have highlighted this strategy in my 4-parts article, so I won’t explain why the trailing stop should be 25%.
 It’s up to you what loss you are comfortable with.
 I just want to mention that when I looked at my losing trades a few years back, I found that if I would not sell the stock when I was scared of bigger losses but let it run, I would be in the profit zone.
 Sometimes, it makes sense to give the stock enough room to recover.

 6) Assets allocation – the biggest impact on your portfolio

 Whether it's in your 401(k), Roth, traditional IRA, or a taxable brokerage account, you'll want to diversify your holdings by spreading your investments across different asset classes/categories and not concentrating in one or two.

 By investing in a variety of non-correlated assets, you smooth the results.
-If one asset class is doing poorly, another is likely to do well, and can improve your overall return.
-Please read my 4-parts article that is covering assets allocations in details.
+If one asset class is doing poorly, another is likely to do well and can improve your overall return.
+Please read my 4-parts article that is covering assets allocations in detail.